-Finding success in your Latin studies starts with setting up your materials well.
+Finding success in your Latin studies starts with setting up your Latin resources well.
 While there are many ways to set up your resource, I thought I'd share how we set ourselves up for success.

-It's easier to show you than to tell you, so check out the video and then there a closer pictures to follow!
+It's easier to show you than to tell you, so check out the video and then there are closer pictures to follow!

 Spiral and Tab Your Henle Books